Spikermsk/enauto-misc/meraki/README.md

 4. Demo: Adjusting Camera Quality and Retention Settings
 5. Demo: Collecting Camera Analytics using the MV Sense API
 6. Module Summary
+  - use the TIG stack to collect MV sense analytics and graph it

 ## m4: Designing and Deploying Wireless Captive Portals (25m)
 1. What is a Captive Portal?
 2. Demo: Configuring a Basic Meraki-hosted Captive Portal
 3. Demo: Testing the Basic Portal with a Real Client
-4. Demo: Building an External Captive Portal (Excap) using Meraki Examples
+4. Demo: Building a Simple External Captive Portal (Excap)
 5. Demo: Testing the Excap with a Real Client
 6. Module Summary
+  - customize portal or write your own in Flask

 ## m5: Implementing Location Scanning and Event-driven Alerts (25m)
 1. The Importance of Wireless Client Location Data